obinna1/fullstack-nanodegree-vm/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

-To obtain these answers, you will type "python news.db" in the newsdata directory of your virtual machine.
+To obtain these answers, you will type "python newsdb.py" in the newsdata directory of your virtual machine.